How Insurance Can Help with Retirement Planning

 Insurance isn’t just for supporting dependents if something happens to you.
 It can also be part of a long-term retirement strategy.

 Buying insurance can feel a little like paying your taxes.
-You probably know it’s not optional, but it’s painful to actually cut the checks for it.
-Most people know that without insurance, their dependents would face potentially deep financial hardship if they were unable to work (or worse) due to some unfortunate event.
+It’s not optional, but it’s painful to actually cut the checks for it.
+Still, you know that without insurance, your dependents would face potentially deep financial hardship if you were unable to work (or worse) due to some unfortunate event.

-The cheapest way to protect them against such a contingency is usually “pure insurance.”
+One cost effective way to help protect them against in a worst-case scenario is usually “pure insurance.”
 For example, term insurance is a kind of life insurance that provides coverage for a defined time period.
-In the event of your untimely death during the specified period when the policy is active, the insurer will pay a defined amount to your beneficiaries.
-However, it leaves no residual value to you or your dependents if such an event does not occur.
-Buy enough of this type of coverage to help replace your income and you can feel like you checked a box and fulfilled your responsibility as a provider.
+In the event of your untimely death during the specified period when the policy is active, the insurer will pay a specific amount to your beneficiaries.
+However, this type of insurance leaves no residual value to you or your dependents if you do not die within the period in which the insurance is active.
+Buy enough of this type of coverage to help replace your income, and you can feel like you checked a box and fulfilled your responsibility as a provider.

 Insurance and Retirement